aws/amazon-neptune-jdbc-driver/README.md

 ### SQL
 The driver supports a subset of SQL-92 and some common extensions.

-To connection to Neptune using SQL, please see [SQL connection configurations](markdown/sql.md) for details about connection string configurations.
+To connection to Amazon Neptune using SQL, please see the [SQL connection configurations](markdown/sql.md) for details about connection string configurations.

-#### For information on the limitations of the SQL query support please see [sql-gremlin specifications](sql-gremlin/README.asciidoc).
+#### For information on the limitations of the SQL query support please see the [SQL specifications](sql-gremlin/README.asciidoc).

 ### Gremlin

 Gremlin is a graph traversal language supported by Neptune.
 To issue Gremlin queries to Neptune though the driver, please see [Gremlin connection configurations](markdown/gremlin.md).

 ### openCypher

 openCypher is an open query language for property graph database supported by Neptune.
 To issue openCypher queries to Neptune though the driver, please see
 [openCypher connection configurations](markdown/opencypher.md).

 ### SPARQL

 SPARQL is an RDF query language supported by Neptune.
 To issue SPARQL queries to Neptune though the driver, please see [SPARQL connection configurations](markdown/sparql.md).

 ## Driver Setup in BI Applications

 To learn how to set up the driver in various BI tools, instructions are outlined here for:
 * [Tableau Desktop](markdown/bi-tools/tableau.md)